 Red Bank is a somewhat small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 12,204 people and five constituent neighborhoods, Red Bank is the 163rd largest community in New Jersey.
+With a population of 12,856 people and six constituent neighborhoods, Red Bank is the 149th largest community in New Jersey.
 Red Bank has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Housing costs in Red Bank are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Red Bank is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Red Bank in 2010 was $38,599, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $154,396 for a family of four.
+The per capita income in Red Bank in 2018 was $62,234, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $248,936 for a family of four.
 However, Red Bank contains both very wealthy and poor people as well.

 The most common language spoken in Red Bank is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and French.